All Episodes

 With all liberals, it's about them.

-Yeah, but you look, let me Michael, what you you you uh you should know is that they they create a number of alternative realities in which they then live.
+Yeah, but you look, let me, Michael, what you, you should know is that they create a number of alternative realities in which they then live.

 And they believe people like you are so few that they're not running a political risk with any of this.

-They they believe that the vast majority of the American people want us to lose in Iraq.
+They believe that the vast majority of the American people want us to lose in Iraq.

-They believe that they want the troops out of there and the Iraq war over ASAP, regardless of the outcome, because they believe it, and they have such an arrogance and a condescension that they assume that whatever they think is what everybody else thinks, too.
+believe that they want the troops out of there and the Iraq war over ASAP, regardless the outcome, because they believe it.

-Uh and if uh and then then go about trying to make that happen if they have sober moments when they realize they're living in an alternative reality.
+And then they go about trying to make that happen if they have sober moments when they realize they're living in an alternative reality.

-I uh look, I share your anger and your outrage, and I I uh totally understand it.
+Look, I share your anger and your outrage, and I totally understand it.

-Uh and this country's changed in a number of ways, uh, say, since World War II in Vietnam.
+And this country has changed in a number of ways, say, since World War II and Vietnam.

-I saw a uh I saw a uh uh figure the other day, and I'm gonna try to just remember this off the top of my head.
+I saw a figure the other day, and I'm trying to just remember this off the top of my head.

 Population of the country, it's give or take, adult population, 225 million, somewhere around there.

-And I think what I saw was that the number of military families is two million.
+And I think what I saw was that the number of military families is 2 million.

-And no sense of honor, and there's no sense of uh uh of trying to appeal to you.
+And no sense of honor, and there's no sense of trying to appeal to you.

-You're a minority in terms of numbers, uh, and you're not the future, where they're concerned.
+You're a minority in terms of numbers, and you're not the future where they're concerned.

-So, and you, I think instinctively understand all this.
+And you, I think, instinctively understand all this.

 We'll be back in just a moment.

-I I need to uh send out an APB out there for Neil in Loveland, Colorado, who we uh talked to at the beginning of the half hour here.
+I need to send out an APB out there for Neil in Loveland, Colorado, who we talked to at the beginning of the half hour here.

 He wanted to know if there were any Nancy Pelosi approval numbers, and I said I hadn't seen any.

-Neil, there are uh approval numbers out there for Nancy Pelosi, and they are from the AP.
+Neil, there are approval numbers out there for Nancy Pelosi, and they are from the AP.

 And the headline, Pelosi's approval takes first hit.